RETIREMENT PLANS

 The employer makes contributions directly to the IRA account of each eligible employee:

-• The employer decides each year how much is contributed, if at all.
-Contributions made to participant accounts are nondiscriminatory as the same percentage is allocated to eligible participants’ accounts.
+• Employers decide each year how much they want to contribute, if at all.
+Contributions to participant accounts must be nondiscriminatory.
+The same percentage must be allocated to each eligible participant.

-• Employer contributions must be made by the employer’s tax filing deadline (including extensions).
+• Employer matching or nonelective contributions must be made by the company’s tax filing deadline (including extensions).

 • Employees are not eligible to make salary deferral contributions.